george-hawkins/odroid-c2/minimum-install.md

 The memory result is slightly faster, about 8% faster, but I haven't investigated if this difference can be consistently demonstrated.

 The time for the `network` benchmark is always remarkably consistent - 293s here as it has been on the non-minimal image and my x64_86 box.

 ---

-TODO:

-* Disable password based ssh login.
-* Disable root ssh login altogether
-* Create a spark user and use `ssh-copy-id` (see [Ask Ubuntu question](http://askubuntu.com/q/4830) for alternatives that don't require `ssh-copy-id`).
-* Run benchmark one more time once everything is in octogon - to check power supply and longer cables (without shielding) don't affect things.

----